stencillogic/Start-with-Rust-fast/README.md

 // define vector of integers
 let v1 = vec![1, 2, 3];

-// get mutable iterator over elements let mut v1_iter = v1.iter();
+// get mutable iterator over vector elements
+// if iterator is not mutable method next cannot be called let mut v1_iter = v1.iter();

-// use next method to fetch next item
+// use method next to fetch items
 // method next returns immutable reference to a value assert_eq!(v1_iter.next(), Some(&1));
 assert_eq!(v1_iter.next(), Some(&2));
 assert_eq!(v1_iter.next(), Some(&3));
 assert_eq!(v1_iter.next(), None);

-// to iterate over items once more new iterator is required
+// to iterate over items once more a new iterator is required
-// getting new immutable iterator let v1_iter = v1.iter();
+// getting a new immutable iterator let v1_iter = v1.iter();

 // use iterator in for loop